Money, Benefits, Student Discounts

 Debt Advice

 Being at University is expensive in any year, nevermind when the cost of living is so high.
 Many of you will be managing money on your own for the first time, and sometimes that means you can fall into debt.
-Please note that student loan debts are different to other debts, and as such are dealt with in a different way other debts.
+Please note that student loan debts are different to other debts, and as such are dealt with in a different way.

 Getting into debt is nothing to be ashamed of, and there are so many resources and supports out there to help you – please ask for help.
 MoneySavingExpert have a handbook on mental health and debt which you may find helpful.